madurapa/sitelink-php/README.md

 ## Introduction

-This code base is written in PHP and used CodeIgniter Web Framework 3 but if you can get the idea, you can implement this into any framework even into any language.
+This code base is written in PHP and use CodeIgniter Web Framework 3 but if you can get the idea, you can implement this into any framework even into any language.
 You can read the documentation at http://www.codeigniter.com/user_guide/

 ## The Plot